andro2157/DiscordTokenProtector/README.md

 * DiscordTokenProtector doesn't seem to work well on Windows 7

+* This won't protect you from grabbers that injects scripts into Discord.

 ## Compilation

 To compile this you'll need to include these following libraries: